UzairHussain193/Get_Start_with_OpenSource_Contributions/readme.md

 - By contributing to this repository, you agree to license your contributions under the same license as the repository itself.

 ---
-# Some other repos to start your open source journey
+# Some other repos to start your open-source journey

 Some useful repos to start with [ Check Here](#🌠some-useful-repos🚀)